allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 systems.
 We need them for clarity and better understanding of events and forces governing our process / business.

 For marking people we use a yellow sticky note with a symbolic drawing of a person or clock if we want to show that time matters.
-External Systems may be represented by large pink stickies with its name on it.
+External Systems may be represented by large pink stickies with their names on it.

 ![actor](/img/articles/2022-06-23-eventstorming/image3.png)